Mjz86/C_colon/mcc.md

- we have an interpositioned symbol S that has initialization, and an atomic pointer PS for  symbol S, and the pointer pointer PP. init flag F.// doesn't need to be atomic.
+ we have an interpositioned symbol S that has initialization, and an atomic pointer PS for  symbol S, and the pointer pointer PP. init flag F.// does not need to be atomic.

  PS is initialized with the address of PS ( technically the offset, but then converted into the pointer after load ) PP is initialized with the address of the highest priority symbol S'es pointer. (&SP)